Capital Improvement Projects

 Here is an update on the Capital Improvement Projects planned for 2021.

 2021 Asphalt Overlay Project – The Public Works Department utilizes its pavement condition index (PCI) to identify streets that are in need of maintenance or reconstruction.
 This year funding was approved to perform an asphalt overlay project.
-Staff identified Sunday Haus, Monday Haus, Tuesday Haus, and Post Oak St. for asphalt overlay.
-A section of Remington Dr. East is included as an add alternate if funding allows.
-Design is currently underway with anticipation to move into the construction phase in the summer of 2021.
+Staff identified Sunday Haus, Monday Haus, Tuesday Haus, Post Oak St., and a section of Remington Dr. East for asphalt overlay.
+The city has secured a contractor to build the project.
+It is anticipated the project will be under construction in September/October 2021.

 Concrete Pavement Panel Replacement Project – The City contracts with SAZ Infrastructure to replace concrete pavement panels that measure 10’ X 10’.
 The City has identified several areas throughout the City that have concrete panels in various stages of failure.
-The City had funding to replace approximately 20 concrete panels in Fiscal Year 2021.
-The City had funding to replace approximately 20 concrete panels in Fiscal Year 2021.
-Briarhill Phase 2 and Highland Shores Section 4-P are identified areas in FY21.
-Anticipate construction late spring 2021.
+The City had funding to replace approximately 40 concrete panels in Fiscal Year 2021.
+Briarhill Phase 2 and Highland Shores Section 4-P, 6-C, and 7C are identified areas in FY21.
+Anticipate construction late summer 2021.

-Water Line Replacement Project – The City identified the water main lines on Glenmere Dr., Camden Dr., Turpin Dr., and La Mesa Dr. to be replaced as well as an 18-inch sewer main located in a rear property easement of Turpin Dr. The design of the project is complete, the project bid and was awarded to a contractor.
-This project is now in the construction phase and has 200 calendar days to complete, weather pending.
+Water Line Replacement Project – The City identified the water main lines on Glenmere Dr., Camden Dr., Turpin Dr., and La Mesa Dr. to be replaced as well as an 18-inch sewer main located in a rear property easement of Turpin Dr. This project is now in the construction phase and has 200 calendar days to complete, weather pending.
+The new water main is installed on Glenmere, Camden, and Turpin and is currently working on Le Mesa.

 Water and sewer service for the northwest part of the City – The City is working with our consultant-engineering firm and Public Utility Commission (PUC) attorneys to design and construct a project that will serve water and sewer to the northwest part of the City.
 To serve the area, the City will be required to increase its Certificate of Convenience and Necessity (CCN), obtain a permit from the USACE and TxDOT, as well as work with the UTRWD and Cross Timbers Water Supply Corp. for interconnections and capacities.

 FM407 Sanitary Sewer Main Crossing KCS RXR – The City identified the existing sanitary sewer crossing at the FM407 water plant site and the KCS RXR is in need of rehabilitation.
 The project will consist of designing a new pipe to cross under the railroad to allow uninterrupted sewer service to the area.
-Design and construction is anticipated to be during Fiscal Year 2022.
+Design is anticipated to be during the 2021 budget year.
+Construction is anticipated to be during Fiscal Year 2022.

 Lake Vista Water Well upgrade Project – This project consists of upsizing the well located at the Lake Vista Well Lot to a 1.4 million gallons per day (MGD) well and abandoning the existing .3MGD well currently located on the site.
 The City has five water wells that were constructed over a period of 50-years.
 The useful life of a water well is typically 25 – 40 years with several factors contributing to their life cycle.
 Staff is working with consultants to permit, design and construct the new well by the end of 2021.